MukitHossen7/L2B5-Library-Management-API-With-Mongoose/readme.md

 - Full CRUD for managing books
 - Validation with Mongoose Schema
+- Filter and sort books by genre, availability, or creation date
-- Aggregation pipeline to summarize borrowed books
+- Aggregation pipeline to summarize borrowed books(total quantity borrowed per book)
 - Static method to control book availability
-- Business logic enforcement (like stock check before borrowing)
-- Filtering, sorting, and pagination in book listing
-- Easy-to-use endpoints with consistent responses
+- Borrow books with due dates and quantity tracking

 ---